NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 }
 ```

-You could also set them on `OnInput` of NetworkEventsListner, which is preferred.
+You could also set them on `OnInput` of `NetworkEventsListener`, which is preferred.

 ## Simulating (Executing) Inputs